Tips for Teachers

 I wouldn’t be so daring as to say that a visiting poet can raise literacy standards, but writers can certainly give a sharpened focus to literacy–based work and above all, raise motivation levels for reading, writing and performing.
 For me, the best compliment I can be given is to hear a teacher say Robert/Sophie has hardly written a thing all term.
 Look – s/he wrote a whole page for you!

 Make the most of the visit.
 Get excited about the day, motivate the children.
 Read the poet’s work before s/he visits.
 Put enlarged photocopies of the poet’s poems on the walls.
 Have KS1 and KS2 performances in the school hall.
-Some poets even prefer to visit reception and Year 1 separately, in their classrooms.
+Some poets do a whole school asembly once, but that is a compromise.
+For 5 year olds and 11 year olds reuire different material/approaches.
+It is surely best to pitch appropriately and have separate 30 minute KS2 and KS1/EYFS assemblies!

-A teacher must be present at all times (or a teaching assistant) and ideally take an active part in the workshops (and yes, some very occasionally choose to do marking, which doesn’t send very good signals to the children).
+A teacher must be present at all times and ideally take an active part in the workshops (and yes, some very occasionally choose to do marking, which doesn’t send very good signals to the children).
 Try not to overbook the day – too often poets are invited on the same day as an away football match or the school photographer.

 What about National Poetry Day & World Book Day?

-1. World Book Day: a Thursday in March
+1. Book Day: the Thursday in March (the real World Book Day is Shakespeare's birthday, April23rd)

-2. National Poetry Day: usually falls on the first Thursday in October – as part of Children’s Book week
+2. National Poetry Day: the first Thursday in October – World Poetry Day falls on March21st every year.

 Everyone wants a poet on those days – and therefore if you are adamant you need someone at these times you need to book up at least six months in advance.
 If you can’t get a poet for those actual days, schools could invite the writer in BEFORE those days, so that they can come in to the school, generate some real enthuasiasm for poetry and get the children writing.
 And then, on the actual day, the focus can be on the children and their poetry reading, writing and performances, not the visiting poet–as–celebrity.